Lucien Botovasoa: Life

 Lucien Botovasoa was born sometime in 1908 in Madagascar as the first of nine brothers and sisters.
 One brother was André.
 Botovasoa studied first in a public school from 1918 before being baptized and receiving his First Communion in 1922,.
-He later completed his studies from 1922 until 1928 at the Jesuit college of Saint Joseph before becoming an instructor there with his new teaching diploma.
-He made it a practice after each lesson to read about the lives of the saints to those students who wanted to hear about them and he often added his own comments and words of encouragement to the students.
+He later completed his studies from 1922 until 1928 at the Jesuits' College of Saint Joseph before becoming an instructor there with his new teaching diploma.
+Botovasoa made it a practice after each lesson to read about the lives of the saints to those students who wanted to hear about them and he often added his own comments and words of encouragement to the students.

-On 10 October 1930 he married Suzanna Soazana (b.
+On 10 October 1930, Botovasoa married Suzanna Soazana (b.
 1914) in his local parish and the pair had five children; his wife was pregnant with their final child at the time of Lucien's murder.
 His firstborn Vincent de Paul Hermann was born on 12 September 1931.
 One nun once said to him that he'd made a fine priest and asked him if he had ever regretted marriage.
-But Botovasoa replied without hesitation: "I do not have the slightest regret at all" and further added it allowed him to serve God through that particular vocation.
-Botovasoa was among the first to enter the Crusaders of the Heart of Jesus when it settled in his hometown of Vohipeno and was received on 18 August 1935 before becoming its treasurer in 1936 which was a position he held until his death.
-In addition to his native tongue he had mastered the Chinese language as well as German and French.
+Botovasoa replied without hesitation: "I do not have the slightest regret at all" and further added it allowed him to serve God through that particular vocation.

+Botovasoa was among the first to enter the Crusaders of the Heart of Jesus when the group arrived in his hometown of Vohipeno.
+He was received on 18 August 1935 before becoming the treasurer in 1936, a position he held until his death.
+In addition to his native tongue, Botovasoa had mastered the Chinese language as well as German and French.
 He was an exceptional singer and musician and even served as the director of the parish choir.
-He was also described as an athletic singer who never ceased smiling.
+He was described as an agile singer who never ceased smiling.